 Both personal loans and personal lines of credit care unsecured, which means you don’t need to designate an asset—such as your house or car—to be collateral for the lender.
 This means less risk to you as a borrower, but more risk to the lender.
 That’s why a personal line of credit will usually have a higher interest rate than a home equity line of credit (HELOC).

-On the other hand, both personal lines of credit and personal loans usually have interest rates which are much lower than what you’d get with a credit card or payday loan; particularly if you have a good credit score and credit history.
-An HUECU personal loan, for example, offers APR as low as 5.99% with terms up to 60 months and the ability to borrow up to $25,000.
+On the other hand, both personal lines of credit and personal loans, such as an HUECU personal loan, usually have interest rates which are much lower than what you’d get with a credit card or payday loan; particularly if you have a good credit score and credit history.

 Comparing Interest Rates